gunrock/gunrock/doc/building_gunrock.md

 - Make: `cmake [gunrock directory]`, Then type: `make` Binary test files are in directory: `build/bin`

-It will also build a shared library with a C-friendly interface, the examples test files of calling Gunrock APIs are located at `gunrock/shared_lib_tests`.
+It will also build a shared library with a C-friendly interface; the example test files of calling Gunrock APIs are located at `gunrock/shared_lib_tests`.

 Alternatively, you can build gunrock using individual `Makefiles` under